 If an Inside Passage cruise has been something you’ve always wanted to do but just haven’t been able to justify the cost, then I urge you to check out the BC Ferries Inside Passage Day Cruise.
 This link will tell you everything you need to know about dates, times, prices and added extras.

 Here are a few things I think you should know about:

 - If you are travelling as a foot passenger, your luggage is checked just like on a plane.
 Make sure you pack a day bag with everything you will need for the 16 hour journey as you won’t have access to your bags again until the ferry docks.

 - Access to your vehicle is restricted to certain times during the cruise.
 Ensure you have everything you need packed into a day bag and bring it with you when you leave you vehicle after boarding.

 - While the majority of the cruise is through calm passageways, there are a few parts of the cruise where it can get a little rocky.
 If you have experienced sea sickness in the past, I would recommend bringing along something to combat this.

 - There are lots of spectacular scenery during the cruise and some entertainment to keep you occupied, however, if you are the type to get bored easily, I would recommend bringing some reading material or something else to keep yourself busy.
-16 hours (plus pre-boarding time) is a long time to confined to a ferry.
+16 hours (plus pre-boarding time) is a long time to be confined to a ferry.

 - Bring layers of warm clothing.
-Even in the height of summer, the weather along the Inside Passage and be unpredictable and change multiple times during your cruise.
+Even in the height of summer, the weather along the Inside Passage can be unpredictable and change multiple times during your cruise.
 A weather proof jacket at a minimum is recommended.

 Disclaimer: Thank you to BC Ferries for hosting me.
 As always, all opinions expressed in this post are my own.